Ways of Working: Five Ways Consultants Can Make More Impact

 Ways of Working 3: Assessing Preparedness for Change

-Ways of Working 4: Adapting your Style
+Ways of Working 4: Adapting Your Style

 Communication and presentation are among the most important aspects of consulting.
 You will be judged—rightly or wrongly—by how you communicate.
 Often, before your first week at the client site is over, many will have made up their minds about you.
 Your people skills are crucial for a successful outcome.
 We find that humility and respect for people go with the client a long way.
 Remember to tread carefully and adapt your style.

-Many of us have encountered consultants sitting in the corner working sixteen-hour days writing PowerPoint slides to e-mail the client.
+Many of us have encountered consultants sitting in the corner, working sixteen-hour days writing PowerPoint slides to e-mail the client.
 Despite their efforts, this approach is probably not too impactful.
 It is unlikely to achieve the desired change.
 We find it works better when discussing any change you propose with the client.
 For example, it could be a new process design or financial control.
 If it is not fit-for-purpose and understood by the organisation, it will be dead in the water from day one.

-Ways of Working 5: Communicating with your Client
+Ways of Working 5: Communicating with Your Client

 Consider your audience and tailor your message.
 Remember that you are there to get things done, but be aware of a potential minefield of organisational politics, culture, and team dynamics.
 The last thing you want to do is offend people.
 A change in a process, for example, does not necessarily mean that the way things are currently done is useless, even if you think that, on occasion, you must keep your thoughts to yourself!